 JFC Gravy made with JFC Frickin Good Chicken Breading & Rendered Chicken Fat to create the Roux, just like the old-style gravy.
-Chicken Broth added and cooked until thickened into a nice thick flavorful gravy.
+Chicken Broth added and cooked until thickened into a nice flavorful Gravy.
 But I got one other trick up my sleeve to really elevate this gravy into something spectacular.
 It’s called Poultry Brine.
 Just a bit of Poultry Brine added to the Gravy is just something else.

 KFC Gravy Ingredients